-The endless space and scale of the area will leave you breathless and the luxury of El Questro’s Homestead is the ideal place in which to let the massive beauty of the untamed Kimberley works its magic.
+The endless space and scale of the area will leave you breathless and the luxury of El Questro’s Homestead is the ideal place in which to let the massive beauty of the untamed Kimberley work its magic.
 Cantilevered over the magnificent Chamberlain River, the homestead provides absolute comfort and all the facilities you would expect of a luxury lodge.

-The Homestead itself has a contemporary feel, mixing modern pieces with rustic Australian furnishings, with romantic dining areas on rock platforms above the river, tropical gardens and - for good measure – tennis court.
+The Homestead itself has a contemporary feel, mixing modern pieces with rustic Australian furnishings, with romantic dining areas on rock platforms above the river, tropical gardens and - for good measure - a tennis court.
 El Questro is possibly the only place in the Australia to spot crocs from the shower.
 They come drifting down the river as slowly and inexorably as the tide, stealthily taking up their positions before the nightly feeding session.

 The Kimberley region itself is one of the world's last frontiers, recently made famous by the film 'Australia'.
 Like the Pilbara to the south, it is one of the most evocative place names the continent has to offer, a distillation of the rawness, the vast scale, the splendour and the sheer wild beauty of this far flung corner of Australia.
-Its ancient rock formations and meteorite craters, its whirlpools, its surreal tides, bottle shaped boab trees and the beehive domes of the Bungle Bungles, make the Kimberley feel as if it exists in a dimension of its own.
+Its ancient rock formations and meteorite craters, whirlpools, surreal tides, bottle shaped boab trees and the beehive domes of the Bungle Bungles, make the Kimberley feel as if it exists in a dimension of its own.

-|Chamberlain Gorge Room|
+|Chamberlain Gorge Room||

 Homestead Rooms feature modern bathrooms and furnishings.
 Each room has a private veranda overlooking the resort gardens.
 Rooms are air-conditioned and feature a private en suite bathroom.

-|Homestead Garden Room|
+|Homestead Garden Room||

 Chamberlain Gorge Rooms are perched above the Chamberlain River and feature a private deck with lounge furniture overlooking the gorge.
 All rooms are stylishly appointed and feature a modern en-suite bathroom with a private indoor/outdoor stone bathtub cantilevered over the Gorge.

-|Cliff Side Retreat|
+|Cliff Side Retreat||

 The three new Cliff Side Retreats are situated at the edge of a sheer escarpment, overlooking the spectacular wilderness.
 Uninterrupted views of the Chamberlain River can be enjoyed from both your daybed and the luxurious bed that face floor to ceiling, sliding glass walls.
 From the shower, access either the free standing bath on the verandah or the garden rain shower surrounded by magnificent stone walls that provide complete privacy.